microsoft/pxt-common-packages/libs/game/docs/reference/controller/button/is-pressed.md

 ## Example #example

-Ramdomly move a yellow box around the screen while the ``A`` button is pressed.
+Randomly move a yellow box around the screen while the ``A`` button is pressed.

 ### Single player